-5.2 Acute Asthma Symptoms or Deteriorating Disease
+5.2 Acute Symptoms of Asthma or Chronic Obstructive Pulmonary Disease or Acute Deteriorating Disease

-NUCALA should not be used to treat acute asthma symptoms or acute exacerbations.
+NUCALA should not be used to treat acute symptoms or acute exacerbations of asthma or COPD.
 Do not use NUCALA to treat acute bronchospasm or status asthmaticus.
-Patients should seek medical advice if their asthma remains uncontrolled or worsens after initiation of treatment with NUCALA.
+Patients should seek medical advice if their asthma or COPD remains uncontrolled or worsens after initiation of treatment with NUCALA.